borgs-app/borgs/README.md

 ### Sales

 The Borgs can also be sold/purchased via this same contract.
 If you provide the create listing call with a 0x address then it is possible for anyone to buy it (public sale) but if the address is any address other than this, then only this address can purchase the listing (private sale), the worksflow for this has been provided below.
+There is a fee of 3% hard coded into the contract as commission (immutable), this however only gets deducted after the sale has been made meaning that you can cancel the sale with no fees required.

 ![Private Sale](https://user-images.githubusercontent.com/7746153/138070382-08d078dc-1aa3-481f-a812-99bb48571625.png)